In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 return "Transfer successful.
 Introduce yourself as the nurse and ask about the pain."

-Step 3: The execution
+Step 3: the execution

 When the LLM calls this tool, the Python framework: